 Scoring algorithm

 The implicit measures we compared typically use different methods and metrics for scoring.
-The IAT, ST-IAT, and B-IAT tend to use a D score based on response times (Greenwald et al., 2003); the AMP tends to use proportion of prime-consistent evaluative responses (Payne et al., 2005); the GNAT and EPT tend to be scored based on differential response latencies (although the GNAT can also be scored based on accuracy differentials; Fazio et al., 1995; Gomez et al., 2007; Nosek & Banaji, 2001).
+The IAT, ST-IAT, and B-IAT tend to use a D score based on response times (Greenwald et al., 2003); the AMP tends to use proportion of prime-consistent evaluative responses (Payne et al., 2005); the GNAT and EPT tend to be scored based on differential response latencies (alternative scoring approaches have been suggested for the EPT, for example Segal-Gordon & Bar-Anan, 2024; the GNAT can also be scored based on accuracy differentials; Fazio et al., 1995; Gomez et al., 2007; Nosek & Banaji, 2001).
 These different methods of scoring, and the corresponding differences in scales, score ranges, and error variances associated with them, would limit direct comparisons between the measures.
 We therefore opted to score every measure using the same analytic method: namely, using probabilistic index (PI) scores (De Schryver et al., 2018).
 This metric has been referred to by many names, including Ruscio’s A (2008) and the common language effect size (McGraw & Wong, 1992).
 We refer to it here as the PI on the basis that this is the term used in papers related to the current one and when scoring data from implicit measures (e.g., Hussey, 2020; De Schryver et al., 2018).
 PI scores estimate the probability of a randomly selected response in one block type being superior (e.g., a longer reaction time, or more positive evaluation) to a randomly selected response in the other block type.
 PI scores also provide a standardized method of scoring data from tasks that are typically derived from different properties of participants' responses (e.g., accuracy, response times), providing an ideal scoring method to compare multiple measures (see also Cummins et al., 2021).
 As a probability value, PIs can range from 0 to 1, with the neutral point of zero effect being 0.50 (i.e., equal probability).
 In this manner, using a single robust and interpretable scoring method allowed for direct comparisons between the measures.
 Usefully, PI scores nonetheless correlate highly with D scores (r = .88; De Schryver et al., 2018), which many readers are likely more familiar with.

 Confidence intervals around individuals’ scores